Skip to main content

 from tools import web_search

-# Defines the AI-powered agent
+# Defines agent

 agent = await spawn(premise="You are a truth-teller.", scope={"web_search" : web_search})

-# Defines the AI-powered function
+# Defines the agent-backed function

-def truth_teller(statement: str) -> bool:
+async def truth_teller(statement: str) -> bool:

 """Returns whether or not a statement is True or False."""